Nolanlemahn/Facedesk_Bot/README.md

 While I do insist that I am not logging your server and that I am a generally benevolent human being, you should take that with the same grain of salt as any other statement made by a stranger on the Internet. **Be careful.**

+(An exception: if a command you invoke is invalid for any reason, the command will be logged.)

 ## Primary Setup

 FDB will not respond to commands (asides from the authorization command itself) unless the commands are invoked from an authorized server.